 October and early November fly fishing in Montana brings to mind the golden hues of fall that fill the landscape and the angler’s net.
 Anglers fishing the lower Madison River embrace the solitude as the crowds of summer are now long gone.
-Each day brings new challenges with ever-changing weather, but the wild trout of this iconic Montana fishery are at their best following the first few cold fronts of the season.
+Each day brings new challenges with ever-changing weather, but the wild trout of this iconic Montana river are at their best following the first few cold fronts of the season.

 Blue-winged olive mayflies hatch in prolific numbers on cool, cloudy days from mid-September through October on Montana’s lower Madison River.
 Mid-day emergences bring trout to the surface in slow-sipping pods throughout the river along US HWY 84.
 The adventurous angler can find solitude and rising fish well up into the Beartrap Canyon when conditions are ideal.